lmleopold/Kasa/README.md

 ```
   cd ../kasa/frontend
   npm start
 ```
 Runs the app in the development mode.\
 Open [http://localhost:2000](http://localhost:2000) to view it in your browser.

-Please consult the README.md files of the frontend and backend folders to be able to run the program and visualize the result